 The winter season is filled with more performances than we can count, but two of the most popular are long-running traditions.

-For nearly 60 years, Ballet Austin has impressed audiences with its performance of The Nutcracker.
+For over 60 years, Ballet Austin has impressed audiences with its performance of The Nutcracker.
 Presented at the Long Center, the ballet includes hundreds of dancers and live accompaniment by the Austin Symphony Orchestra.

 At the ZACH Theater, the performance of A Christmas Carol is somewhat less traditional.
 The captivating adaptation combines the classic story of Scrooge with modern music for a creative spin.